Tin Man Ho: Vancouver United Hibernian

+Surrey FC Pegasus

+Tin joined Surrey FC Pegasus as a goalkeeper for VMSL Vancouver Metro Soccer League Premier Team.
+Also as attacker and goalkeeper for VMSL Over 35 Master Premier Team.

 Coaching career

 South China

 In 2015, Tin was promoted to goalkeeper player coach by manager and former Hong Kong National Team goalkeeper coach Chu Kwok Kuen.
 Ex-Ecuador national football team goalkeeper Cristian Mora, who played all matches for Ecuador in 2006 FIFA World Cup, was one of the goalkeepers that Tin trained in South China.

 Guangzhou Evergrande & Nanjing FA

 In 2017, after South China, Tin went to Guangzhou Evergrande U17 to be a goalkeeper coach.
-Due to some policies in Guangzhou Evergrande, Tin Man Ho did not finish the contract signing process, and moved to Nanjing FA as U12 Head Coach.
-Tin Man Ho met the Chairman of Guangzhou Evergrande Football School, Liu Jiangnan, during this period of time.
+Due to some policies in Guangzhou Evergrande, Tin did not finish the contract signing process, and moved to Nanjing FA as U12 Head Coach.
+Tin met the Chairman of Guangzhou Evergrande Football School, Liu Jiangnan, during this period of time.

 Benfica Academy China

-In 2018, the Ex-Chairman of Guangzhou Evergrande Football School, Liu Jiangnan, invited Tin Man Ho to Benfica Academy, China, as the Head of Goalkeeper Coach.
+In 2018, the Ex-Chairman of Guangzhou Evergrande Football School, Liu Jiangnan, invited Tin to Benfica Academy, China, as the Head of Goalkeeper Coach.

 Shenzhen FC

-In 2019, Tin Man Ho joined Shenzhen as a U19 Goalkeeper Coach.
+In 2019, Tin joined Shenzhen as a U19 Goalkeeper Coach.
 He went to Finland for a new challenge before Shenzhen's relegation but returned to Hong Kong due to Covid.